NowSquare/Agent-AI/CURSOR-README.md

 - **Data Flow (Email → Contact → User)**
   - Inbound email creates/updates a Contact and attaches it to a Thread.
 On first-ever contact, an Account is auto-created from `APP_NAME`.
   - First web login with the same email: if no User, create User, link via `contact_links`, send challenge; after verification the user sees their Dashboard and Activity.
-  - Users see all their Threads (via linked contacts) and the full Agent Steps trace.
+  - Users see the full trace for their own threads only.
+A thread is yours if it involves a contact linked to your user via `contact_links`.
 - **LLM Routing (CLASSIFY → Retrieval → GROUNDED | SYNTH)**
   - Defaults: GROUNDED=`gpt-oss:20b`, SYNTH=`gpt-oss:120b`, CLASSIFY=`mistral-small3.2:24b` (tune in `.env`).
   - Thresholds: `LLM_GROUNDING_HIT_MIN`, `LLM_SYNTH_COMPLEXITY_TOKENS`.
 See `config/llm.php` and `.env` comments.